omerakben/deadline/capstone-server/README.md

 - Django + DRF
 - Firebase Admin Authentication
-- SQLite (local) — can be swapped for Postgres in production
+- SQLite (local) - can be swapped for Postgres in production
-- python‑decouple for configuration
+- python-decouple for configuration
 - drf-spectacular for schema + docs

 ## Repository Layout